I feel a lot of anxiety before exams and my hands start to sweat.

 a feeling of worry

-I experience high levels of anxiety before exams and that causes my hands to get sweaty.
+I feel a lot of anxiety before exams and my hands start to sweat.

 Origin: early 16th century: from French anxiété or Latin anxietas, from anxius (see anxious)